Pranaythumati/Competitive-coding/README.md

 # Problem-solving
-This repository is the collection of the problems which i have resolved/solved.
+This is my first repository.
+It is a collection of the problems which i have resolved/solved.